liquity/dev/packages/contracts/test-report.md

     LockupContract
       ✓ withdrawSTBL(): reverts when caller is not beneficiary (68ms) STBLStaking
-      ✓ increaseF_LUSD(): reverts when caller is not TroveManager STBLToken
+      ✓ increaseF_XBRL(): reverts when caller is not TroveManager STBLToken
       ✓ sendToSTBLStaking(): reverts when caller is not the STBLSstaking (49ms) CommunityIssuance